Legal Content Marketing · Canada

 Law firms only.
 We do not write content for restaurants, dentists, or SaaS companies.
 Every writer on our team understands legal terminology, law firm business models, and the ethical boundaries of legal marketing.

 Canadian-specific.
 Most legal content marketing agencies are based in the United States.
 Their content cites American case law, references American statutes, and uses American spelling.
-We write for Canadian firms, cite Canadian sources, and understand the provincial regulatory landscape.
+We write for Canadian firms in Ottawa, Vancouver, and across every province, cite Canadian sources, and understand the provincial regulatory landscape.

 Strategic, not just productive.
 We do not churn out blog posts to fill a content calendar.
-Every piece of content has a purpose: a target keyword, a specific audience, and a role in your overall marketing strategy.
+Every piece of content has a purpose: a target keyword, a specific audience, a practice area it serves, and a role in your overall marketing strategy.

 Compliant by default.
 We build Law Society compliance into every piece of content.
 No unverifiable claims.
 No misleading testimonials.
 No fee advertising that violates provincial rules.